 English Collocations about Speaking

-Meaning: to have a quick conversation with someone.
+Meaning: to have a quick, informal conversation.

 • Sandra called me at the office today and we had a brief chat about our trip to Italy.

-Change a subject
+Change the subject

-• I didn’t feel like talking about work so I changed the subject.
+• I didn’t feel like talking about work, so I changed the subject.

 Crack a joke